 Forming Healthy Habits and A Daily Routine

-At home practices can increase the effectiveness of cosmetic acupuncture and contribute to healthy, younger looking face, less wrinkles and less blemishes.
-It is very important to keep circulation of blood, lymph and oxygen flowing through the body and face.
+At home practices can increase the effectiveness of cosmetic acupuncture and contribute to healthy younger looking face, less wrinkles and less blemishes.
+It is very important to keep blood, lymph and oxygen flowing through the body and face.
 Staying well hydrated and practicing Qi Gong breathing techniques can promote this circulation, as well as gently self massage to promote lymphatic flow.

 When addressing acne, which many of us are noticing more of with the use of face coverings and masks, it is important to keep the skin clean.
 Topically this means washing your face with warm water, only touching your skin with clean hands and using organic cleansers and lotions.
 It is also important to wash reusable face masks after each use.